qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

 custom the :guilabel:`Page Background` with the color or the symbol you want.

 The :guilabel:`reference map` select the map item to be used as the composition's master map.
-The map composer will use this map in any properties and variable calculating units or scale.
+The layout will use this map in any properties and variable calculating units or scale.
 This includes exporting the composition to georeferenced formats.